fracpete/rsync4j/docs/commandline.md

   -x, --one-file-system  don't cross filesystem boundaries -B BLOCKSIZE, --block-size BLOCKSIZE
-                         force a fixed checksum block-size -e RSH, --rsh RSH      specify the remote shell to use --rsync-path RSYNCPATH
+                         force a fixed checksum block-size -e RSH, --rsh RSH      specify the remote shell to use.
+                         On Windows, use 'ssh' to  use built-in ssh binary;
+                         otherwise    use    absolute    path,    eg    'C:
+                         \somewhere\ssh' or '/usr/bin/ssh'.
+                         Uses plain protocol if left empty.
+  --rsync-path RSYNCPATH
                          specify the rsync to run on the remote machine --existing             skip creating new files on receiver